Antevenio/pdo-mysql-select-iterator/README.md

 Notes
 ---
+The library will throw a InvalidQueryException on non "select" queries.

+The library will only return a LimitIterator when:
+* The blockSize is > 0
+* The query has an "order by" clause
+* The query is not using any "rand()" functions
+* The query doesn't already have a "limit" clause.

+If any of the previous conditions exist, it will return a non limit based iterator called "NativePDOIterator".

 To ensure consistency among results, you might want to get the whole iteration and count inside a database transaction.
 The most suitable isolation level would be REPEATABLE-READ: